-Amendment detail Date updated Merged the Haemophilus influenzae type b (HiB) entries relating to pneumonia in Table A2.5 in section 6.4 and include comments on its greater presentation in children than in adults.
+Amended the definition on Cohorting to clarify that the act of cohorting can be applied in different scenarios.
+Amended Section 3.3 to clarify that the extended use of PPE between patients in a cohort situation is not supported.
+February 2021 Merged the Haemophilus influenzae type b (HiB) entries relating to pneumonia in Table A2.5 in section 6.4 and added comments on its greater presentation in children than in adults.
 January 2021 Revised the entry on Respiratory illness in Table A2.5 in section 6.4 to accurately reflect the required precautions.
 December 2020 Amended the 'Process to maintain guidelines' text in Section 11 to reflect amendments on NHMRC's website.
 November 2020 Updated Section 3 Summary page to include risk mitigation information where clinical environments or activities don't lend themselves to optimal conditions to prevent cross infection.
 Amended steps 3 and 4 removing PPE images in Section 3.3 to accurately reflect the presence of a gown or face shield in each step.
 Updated Table 19 in Section 3.4.1 to clarify the term chronic wound for MRSA's.
 Updated Table 24 in Section 3.5.2.1 to clarify the evidence available for cleaning the urethral meatus.
 Revised Table A2.5 in Section 6.4 to improve clarity.
 Actions included: removal of infections/conditions where only Standard Precautions apply, inclusion of precautions for syndromic presentations and provided further detail in the Additional Comments column.
-October 2020

-Updated Table 14 in Section 3.3 to revise the sequence for doffing PPE Updated terminology for Clostridioides difficile in Recommendation 6 and associated references Amended typographical errors in section 3.4.2 for MRSA, VRE and staphylococcus in outbreak investigation June 2020 Updated terminology in Table A2.5 for Abscesses, ESBL and SARS (clarified P2 masks) Updated Table A2.4 with further clarification on staffing requirements Updated curtains and blinds text in Table A2.2 to distinguish between cloth and disposable curtains Updated glossary for single use items Updated links to the Australian Immunisation Handbook Updated further references to the National Hand Hygiene Initiative (NHHI) and added links May 2020 Added links to companion resources February 2020 Updated all Hand Hygiene Australia references to reflect the change in coordination of the National Hand Hygiene Initiative (NHHI).
+October 2020 Updated Table 14 in Section 3.3 to revise the sequence for doffing PPE Updated terminology for Clostridioides difficile in Recommendation 6 and associated references Amended typographical errors in section 3.4.2 for MRSA, VRE and staphylococcus in outbreak investigation June 2020 Updated terminology in Table A2.5 for Abscesses, ESBL and SARS (clarified P2 masks) Updated Table A2.4 with further clarification on staffing requirements Updated curtains and blinds text in Table A2.2 to distinguish between cloth and disposable curtains Updated glossary for single use items Updated links to the Australian Immunisation Handbook Updated further references to the National Hand Hygiene Initiative (NHHI) and added links May 2020 Added links to companion resources February 2020 Updated all Hand Hygiene Australia references to reflect the change in coordination of the National Hand Hygiene Initiative (NHHI).
 Updated Table A2.5 - amended wording in the additional comments for Amoebiasis (Entamoeba histolytica) Updated Table A2.5 - transmission route, required precautions, duration of precautions and additional comments for Extended-spectrum beta-lactamase producing Enterobacteriaceae Revised wording on replacing a PIVC based on clinical indication January 2020 Updated Table A2.5 - required precautions for Herpes Zoster (localised shingles).
-Revised - Section 3.1.6 Aseptic Technique &amp; Section 3.1.6.1 Example - Aseptic Non-Touch Technique (ANTT®).
+Revised - Section 3.1.6 Aseptic Technique & Section 3.1.6.1 Example - Aseptic Non-Touch Technique (ANTT®).
 Glossary Update - Aseptic Technique Definition December 2019 Updated Table A2.5 - required precautions for Rhinovirus.
 November 2019 Glossary update - single-use and single-use devices.
 Antimicrobial-coated sutures.
 Minor grammatical update.
 October 2019 Updated Table A2.5 - required precautions for Herpes Zoster (localised shingles).
+August 2019

-August 2019 Updated the position of the members of the Infection Control Guidelines Advisory Committee.
-Updated Table A2.5 - the required precautions and added additional comments on Bronchiolitis, Respiratory Syncytial Virus (RSV) and Rhinovirus.
-Minor grammatical update.
-June 2019
+- Updated the position of the members of the Infection Control Guidelines Advisory Committee. - Updated Table A2.5 the required precautions and added additional comments on Bronchiolitis, Respiratory Syncytial Virus (RSV) and Rhinovirus.